perutilli/OBPMark_rust/src/GPU4S_benchmarks.md

 Only problematic one I can think of is verify and input, it would make more sense to have input have only the input matrix and verify in two flavours:
 * with empty value -> verify against the cpu implementation
 * with value -> verify against the file with name provided
-TODO: modify the arguments description to reflect this

 This way all arguments are valid in any combination
 Should we check valid values for different arguments before running the benchmark?